belelaritra/Belco/README.md

 ## Using the bot
 ### Bot commands
-The bot can be called into action using `!wolf` which also provides a list of commands:
+The bot can be called into action using `!` which also provides a list of commands:

 Command       | Description
 ------------- | -------------